Stocks Waver on Last Day of Turbulent Week

 U.S. stocks flipped between small gains and losses Friday, following a week of dramatic swings on Wall Street that underscore the uncertainty gripping investors heading into 2019.

-The Dow Jones Industrial Average gained 13 points, or less than 0.1%, to 23152, after storming back with a record rebound Thursday.
-The S&P 500 and the Nasdaq Composite climbed 0.1%.
+The Dow Jones Industrial Average fell 9 points, or less than 0.1%, to 23124, after storming back with a record rebound Thursday.
+The S&P 500 rose less than 0.1% and the Nasdaq Composite climbed 0.2%.

 All three major U.S. indexes are up at least 3% this week, on course to snap a three-week losing streak.
 Despite the gains, the indexes are all poised for annual losses for the first time since 2008, while the blue chips and the S&P 500 are on pace for their worst December since 1931.

-Financial stocks were a bright spot in the S&P 500 Friday, though a modest decline in energy shares kept the gains in check.
-Widely held technology stocks also declined modestly, with Microsoft, Alphabet and Netflix off about 0.3%.
+Financial and heath-care stocks were a bright spot in the S&P 500 Friday, though a modest decline in energy shares kept the gains in check.
+Widely held technology stocks also fell modestly, with Microsoft and Facebook off about 0.4%.

 The holiday period has been defined by wild market swings, with U.S. stocks slumping Thursday before staging a dramatic comeback just before markets closed.
 The Dow swung from an intraday 2.7% fall to close 1.1% higher.